-Step 1: Sign up
+1. Sign up

-Signing up with GitHub links your Codacy user with your GitHub user, making it easier to add repositories and invite teammates.
+Signing up with a Git provider such as GitHub links your Codacy user with your Git provider user, making it easier to add repositories to Codacy and invite your teammates.

-You’ll be prompted to allow Codacy access to your GitHub during the GitHub authorization flow.
+You’ll be prompted to allow Codacy access to your Git provider during the authorization flow.
 Read more about the permissions Codacy requires and why.

-Step 2: Account Details
+2. Account Details

 You’ll be asked to fill in a few details about your company so we know a bit more about your use case.

-Step 3: Choose an organization
+3. Choose an organization

 Now, you’ll need to select the organization that contains your repositories.
-If you can’t see the organization you are looking for, read this article to learn more.
+If you can’t see the organization you are looking for, read this troubleshooting page.

-The selected GitHub organization will then be synced with Codacy so that managing your team permissions is easy.
+The selected organization will then be synced with Codacy so that managing your team permissions is easy.
 Read more about what synced organizations do.

-Step 4: Add repositories
+4. Add repositories

-You're all set! 🎉
+5. You're all set! 🎉

 Read our guide on what to do with a newly added repository to explore static analysis issues and continue configuring your repository.